aarenson/PHPCap/README.md

 Architecture
 ===========================================================================

-The REDCapFactory class represents a REDCap instance.
+The `REDCapFactory` class represents a REDCap instance.
 It is configured with information that is general to the usage of the API with any REDCap project in that instance, such as the URL for API requests.
-Once configured, a REDCapFactory object is used to create REDCapProject objects, which are then configured with information specific to using the API with that project, such as the API token to use and which field is the primary key for that project.
+Once configured, a `REDCapFactory` object is used to create `REDCapProject` objects, which are then configured with information specific to using the API with that project, such as the API token to use and which field is the primary key for that project.

-The `REDCapFactory` object can also be used to create a `REDCapDETHandler` object, which would be configured with information for assuring that data entry trigger requests only come from expected sources -- particular servers and/or a particular REDCap project id.
+The `REDCapFactory` object can also be used to create a `REDCapDETHandler` object, which would be configured with information for assuring that data entry trigger requests only come from expected sources -- particular servers and/or a particular REDCap `project_id`.

 `REDCapFactory` and `REDCapProject` objects must be configured with a Notifier object, which is used by the `REDCapProject` object to send a